 Hodge, Robert, and Gunther Kress.
 “Functional Semiotics: Key Concepts for the Analysis of Media, Culture and Society.”
 Australian Journal of Cultural Studies 1.1 (1983): 1-15.

 Leitch, Vincent B. Deconstructive Criticism: An Advanced Introduction.
-New York: Columbia UP, 1983.
+New York: Columbia University Press, 1983.

 Norris, Christopher.
 The Deconstructive Turn: Essays in the Rhetoric of Philosophy.
 London: Methuen, 1983.